Campbell's: Recent history

-The company announced in January 2018 that their only Canadian factory, in Toronto, would close.
-Production would shift to three existing facilities within the U.S. It was reported that the expected loss of jobs, as a result of the closing, would be 380.
+In January 2018, Campbell's announced the closure of their only Canadian factory, in Toronto.
+Production shifted to three existing facilities in the United States, and 380 jobs were lost as a result.

 Denise Morrison served as the company's president and CEO from 2011 through 2018.

-On December 21, 2018, Mark Clouse, former CEO of Pinnacle Foods, was named the next Campbell's CEO, effective January 22, 2019.
+On December 21, 2018, Mark Clouse, former CEO of Pinnacle Foods, was announced as Campbell's CEO effective January 22, 2019.

 Having sold over $450 million a year worth of Chunky Soup from 2004 to 2017, Campbell's asked for a trademark on "Chunky", which was approved in 2019.

 In July 2019, Campbell's agreed to sell its stake in the Kelsen Group for $300 million to a subsidiary of Ferrero SpA, with the transfer to be completed in 2020.
 Campbell's also divested Arnott's Biscuits to KKR for $2.2 billion at the same time.

+In August 2023, it was announced that Campbell's had acquired the Louisville, Colorado-headquartered food manufacturer Sovos Brands for $2.7 billion.

+On August 1, 2024, Campbell's announced that it will transfer its stock listing from the NYSE to the Nasdaq Global Select Market starting on August 16 at the market close.
+Trading on Nasdaq began on August 19, 2024.

+On August 26, 2024, Campbell's announced it completed the sale of its Pop Secret popcorn business to Our Home, an independent snack company.
+Terms of the transaction were not disclosed.

+On September 11, 2024, Campbell's announced a name change to The Campbell's Company.
+The change was approved on November 19, 2024.
+President and CEO Mark Clouse retired from his position to be named the team president of the NFL's Washington Commanders, with Mick Beekhuizen succeeding him on February 1, 2025.

 Pop art

-In 1962, artist Andy Warhol took the familiar look of the Campbell's soup can and integrated it into a series of pop art silkscreens, a theme he would return to off and on through the 1960s and 1970s.
+In 1962, artist Andy Warhol incorporated the familiar look of the Campbell's soup can with a series of pop art silkscreens, a theme he would return to off and on through the 1960s and 1970s.
 The first batch in 1962 were a series of 32 canvases.
 At first, the cans were accurate representations of actual Campbell's cans, but as his series progressed, they became more surrealistic, with Warhol experimenting with negative-reversed color schemes and other varied techniques (many of these which would be used on other Warhol paintings of the period, such as his celebrity silkscreens of the 1960s).
 The silkscreens themselves have become iconic pieces of pop art, with one in particular, Small Torn Campbell Soup Can (Pepper Pot) (1962), commanding a price of $11.8 million at auction in 2006.